Ricardicus/raspsite/README.md

 And the server is stopped.

+# Regarding step 6 (watchdog)
+To keep the server running for as long as possible do the following instead of step 6:

+1. Create a file called 'keep-alive.txt' under the directory 'etc': 'echo "For the watchdog." > etc/keep-alive.txt'
+2. Type: 'chmod ugo+x watchdog.sh'
+3. Launch the server through the watchdog: "./watchdog 8080"

+The server is now running for as long as possible, recovering from whatever caused it to crash.

 # Make it your own

 The first thing it will do is map "/" to the file "index.html".